Press Ctrl+ to make text larger

 Work Experience During your 2nd year, you can opt to arrange work experience for up to 12 weeks.
 The module's aim is to observe business practices in management, logistics, timing, inter-personal and financial skills.
 Students have worked with practitioners as well as major companies, and have received offers of employment as a result.

 Digital Practice Digital Practice is a critical element to 3D design.
 Student-run 3D Printers are installed in the design studios.
-CAD station clusters are installed in the design studios and we offer 2D and 3D computer drawing and modelling in a wide range of software packages including Solid Works, 3D Studio Max and AutoCAD.
-Also available are our CNC routing and milling machines, a rare 3D Ceramics Printer, Rapid Prototyping machines, 3D foam hot-wire cutter and 3D Scanner.
+CAD station clusters are installed in the design studios and we offer 2D and 3D computer drawing and modelling in a wide range of software packages including Adobe Creative Suite, Solid Works and AutoCAD.
+Also available are our CNC routing and milling machines, a rare 3D Ceramics Printer, several 3D Printers, 3D foam hot-wire cutter and 3D Scanner.

 The Roland Levinsky Arts Building Our Arts Building is a fantastic opportunity to place 3D design at the centre of university life.
 The vision for the new building is to create a centre for arts and culture, fusing both city and university as a hub for activity and learning.
 The building takes a key role in promoting exchange and interaction between different study subjects, providing a showcase for the university campus.
 We hope that your time of study here will be happy, challenging, rewarding and fun.